Innes Ireland: Personal life

 On 30 October 1954 Ireland married Scarborough schoolteacher Norma Thomas.
 They had two daughters before divorcing in 1967.
 He then married Edna Humphries also in 1967.
 Ireland married his third wife Jean Mander (née Howarth), a former fashion model, on 11 June 1993 at Newbury register office.
 Jean had been engaged to Mike Hawthorn at the time of Hawthorn's death in 1959.
 Ireland also had a son who died in 1992.

+Ireland was described as a larger-than-life character who, according to a rival team boss, "lived without sense, without an analyst, and provoked astonishment and affection from everyone."